sp614x/optifine/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+Name: Feature request
-about: Suggest an idea for OptiFine
+About: Suggest an idea for OptiFine
-title: "[Category] Short description"
+Title: "[Category] Short description"
-labels: ''
+Labels: ''
-assignees: ''
+Assignees: ''

 ---